Prickly Pear is Everywhere! The Health Benefits of Eating Cactus

 Prickly pear cactus is delicious and can offer surprising health benefits.

 Not only is cactus edible, but this prickly plant is also a great source of nutrients and hydration.
 Because of their desert climate, it’s essential that cacti are good at storing water.
 That means they’re also good at hydrating us.
-And because they’re high in fiber, full of antioxidants, and packed with carotenoids, cactus can promote our oral and overall health too!
+And because they’re high in fiber, full of antioxidants, and packed with carotenoids, cacti can promote our oral and overall health too!

 The prickly pear cactus is becoming more popular as a superfood but has been a staple in Mexican and Latin American diets for centuries.
 The leaves, flowers, stems and fruit of a cactus are edible.
 The prickly pear cactus can be boiled or grilled and goes by many names including “nopal,” “nopalitos,” or “opuntia.”
 Whatever name you choose to call it, learn how to prepare it properly so you can take advantage of all the nutrients it provides.